What is Priligy?

 Food & alcohol |

-Can be taken with or without food; Avoid excessive drinking (combining Priligy and alcohol increases risk of fainting, dizziness); Avoid grapefruit juice within 24 hours before taking the medicine |
+Can be taken with or without food; Avoid excessive drinking (combining Priligy and alcohol increases risk of side effects like fainting, dizziness); Avoid grapefruit juice within 24 hours before taking the medicine |

 |